akostrik/stage_telegram_python/README.md

 [Get Telegram credentials api_id and api_hash ](https://my.telegram.org/auth)

-During the first launching of the application, enter the phone number of your Telegram account and then enter the confirmation code.
+During the first launching of the application, enter the phone number of your Telegram account and then, enter the confirmation code.

 The application will create a [session file](https://docs.telethon.dev/en/stable/concepts/sessions.html) `anon.session` in the folder `server1` in order to you can to login without re-sending the code.